brendanelestrange/brendanelestrange/README.md

 ## Hi there 👋

+I'm currently working on using persistent homology on molecules to extract more chemically accurate features for machine learning applications.
+In addition to this work I am also doing spectral graph analysis for computational biology uses.

+Other than that I'm just generally interested at using applied math to solve complex modeling problems.
+From deterministic to probabilistic problems are all very fun!

+If you have any questions please reach out to me at brendan@vols.utk.edu

 <!--
 **brendanelestrange/brendanelestrange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.